 Everybody's trying their best.

-We were able to pull it together, get all the PP together, get all the ventilators made, then operation warp speed.
+We were able to pull it together, get all the PPE together, get all the ventilators made, then Operation Warp Speed.

-I mean, we're now we're we're literally on the on the three-yard line in terms of a vaccine according to numerous vaccine final stage human trials that are going on.
+I mean, we're now, we're literally on the three-yard line in terms of a vaccine, according to numerous vaccine final stage human trials that are going on.

-And just like stage two trials, because we've been making calls, and and what what we're learning from these companies is they're getting the same results for the most part that they got in stage two human trials, which is they are creating, they've figured out how to create antibodies.
+And just like stage two trials, because we've been making calls, and what we're learning from these companies is they're getting the same results for the most part that they got in stage two human trials, which is they are creating, they figured out how to create antibodies.

-And you listen to Dr. Death and Dr. Doom and Dr. Gloom and you know, and everything he's gonna do.
+And you listen to Dr. Death and Dr. Doom and Dr. Gloom and, you know, and everything he's going to do.

 So frustrating.